 - Provides additional backup support for shipping and receiving departments.

-[Work Hours & Benefits] Now would be a great time to discuss your company’s working hours and benefits.
+[Work Hours & Benefits] This section of your logistics job description is an idea place to discuss your company’s working hours and benefits.
 Advise potential logistics applicants of seasonal work requirements or any possibilities for overtime pay.
 You can also talk about the benefits that set your business apart, like paid vacation time and tuition, commuter, or childcare reimbursements.

 Logistics Qualifications / Skills: